 Town churches are large stone buildings with several chambers that are home to at least one journeymen, three or four apprentices and typically a dozen initiates.
 Larger churches may be commanded by several journeyman of different ranks.
 A town church is commanded by the nearest great temple.

 The “great temples” are the largest and most powerful of the churches.
-There are exactly nine great temples to Drenmoragin and they are found in the major cities mentioned above, one per city.
+There are exactly eleven great temples to Drenmoragin and they are found in the major cities mentioned above, one per city.
 Each great temple is a huge stone building with flying buttresses and stained glass windows.
 A great temple is usually three stories tall, has several dozen chambers and is home to a master craftsmen, several journeymen, a dozen apprentices and several dozen initiates.
 The great temples of Drenmoragin are magnificent structures.
 They are built by the priests and the faithful, almost all of whom are skilled craftsmen and artisans.
 This level of skill and exacting detail is evident in the temples of Drenmoragin.
 The finest materials are used: shimmering mithril, fine gold foil, polished marble, lapis lazuli, hammered bronze and copper, silken threads, intricately carved stone statues and masterfully forged metalwork make up the great temples.
 At the heart of every temple is an altar to Drenmoragin which is nothing less than a work of art.
 So intricate in detail and perfect in measurement, the altar is a feast for the eyes.

-The greatest of the nine temples is in the city of Drakkell.
-This temple is formely known as the Aggregarium, but it is also often referred to as the “Halls of Hoarding” in more casual conversation.
+The greatest of the eleven temples is in the city of Drakkell.
+This temple is formally known as the Aggregarium, but it is also often referred to as the “Halls of Hoarding” in more casual conversation.
 The Aggregarium is a behemoth of a church which dwarfs the other temples.
 Within its hundreds of rooms are libraries, conference rooms, dozens of work shops and forges, barracks, armories, feasting halls and shrines.
 It is the home of the Architect and the heart of the church.
 The Architect is served by four master craftsmen who carry out most duties for him.
 They are, in turn, served by dozens of journeymen, scores of apprentices and hundreds of initiates.

 Every church and temple in this faith has a great central forge behind the altar which burns eternally.
 This fire is symbolic of the faith and also utilized in many ceremonies and rituals.
 If this central forge fire is ever extinguished, all priests who serve that particular church or temple (or one of its subordinate churches) will lose all powers and spells until the forge fire is relit.
 The forge fire can only be relit from the fires of the forge of its master temple.
 So, for a small village shrine, which is often tended to by a single priest, it would mean that that priest would have to make a journey to the nearest town.
 A town’s church might send a small group of priests to the nearest great temple.
 And the great temple forges can only be relit from the fires of the central forge at the Aggregarium.

 The central forge of the Aggregarium is a remarkable structure.
 The fires within burn in a swirling rainbow of color, from glowing red and orange coals to green and blue flames at the very center.
 It is said that the forge in the Aggregarium’s altar can not ever be extinguished.
 There is a legend that states if it ever were to be extinguished, all Drenmoragin priests everywhere would lose their powers permanently, the church would fall and Drenmoragin would turn his back on the world.
 The priests, of course, work hard to ensure that this fire is never extinguished.
 The fire is kept ablaze by the most powerful spells and a continual supply of fuel.
-The temple is guarded by an army dozens of faithful guards and dozens of mechanized clockwork golems that are able to move and fight all by themselves.
+The temple is guarded by an army of faithful guards and dozens of mechanized clockwork golems that are able to move and fight all by themselves.

 Each temple of Drenmoragin is more than just a gathering place for the faithful to join in worship and adoration.
 The congregation of faithful are a society unto themselves.
 The craftsmen and artisans who make up a church of Drenmoragin function very much like a guild or brotherhood.
 Raw materials are brought, purified, stored and shared.
 Training is a constant thing and takes place in informal discussion and formal workshops.
 The faithful come together in fellowship, but also work together on communal projects and craft many items.
 Some are used, others are traded or sold, which further fills the coffers of the church.